za3k/za3k.com/archive/ninjas.md

 **Front** never throws **point stars**.

 ## Point Stars (game 3+)
 The other two players throw **point stars** at Front.
-They throw a point when the team does something cool and ninja-y, like being extra stealthy, cheating, or completing a goal perfectly.
+They throw a point when the team does something cool and ninja-y related to their Role only.
 When one of the other players rewards the team, they shout "Point" without explanation, and throw a star to Front.

 **Front** never throws **point stars**.